rust-lang/book/src/ch17-03-more-futures.md

 That means if you do a bunch of work in an async block without an await point, that future will block any other futures from making progress.
 You may sometimes hear this referred to as one future *starving* other futures.
-In many cases, that may not be a big deal.
+In some cases, that may not be a big deal.
 However, if you are doing some kind of expensive setup or long-running work, or if you have a future which will keep doing some particular task indefinitely, you will need to think about when and where to hand control back to the runtime.

+By the same token, if you have long-running blocking operations, async can be a useful tool for providing ways for different parts of the program to relate to each other.

 But *how* would you hand control back to the runtime in those cases?